One of the best interior design tips you need that will give your rooms a pulled together and finished look.

 And don’t be afraid of mixing patterns!
 The trick is to make sure that the colors and sizes of the fun patterns compliment one another.

 Here’s the key: 1) include one pattern that is larger and will be become the dominant one in the group, 2) choose a second pattern that’s half the scale of the first pattern, 3) mix geometric or plaid patterns with floral ones, 4) for a fourth layer, add a solid or something with a tiny pattern and 5) groupings of odd numbers always look best.

 The decorative accessories that you add to your room act as the final layer of the decor.
 In addition to textiles, this is your opportunity to really let your personality shine!
 It’s also an opportunity to draw the eye where you want to or to disguise some aspect of the room that’s less than attractive.

-When adding the accessories layer to your decor, you want to strike that balance of not too much and not too little.
+When adding the accessories layer to your decor, you want to strike that soft balance of not too much and not too little.
 If you’re unsure, try snapping a few photos of your room with your phone.
 You’ll be amazed at how differently things come across in a photo than in real life.